TheIcyStar/487w-hw/project1/README.md

 `docker compose -f compose-dev.yaml up -d`, `npm run dev`.
 Connect to the app at http://localhost:3000

-Optionally, to view the database use `npx prisma
+Optionally, to view the database use `npx prisma studio`

 For "production":